hackerwins/django-summernote/README.md

             '/some_static_folder/summernote-ext-print.js',
             '//somewhere_in_internet/summernote-plugin-name.js',
         },
-        # You can also add custom settings in `summernote` section.
+        # You can also add custom Summernote JS settings in `summernote` section.
         'summernote': {
+            'disableDragAndDrop': False,
             'print': {
                 'stylesheetUrl': '/some_static_folder/printable.css',
             },